Family

 Three roles decide who can do what:

-• Owner — set up the household and holds the subscription.
-Full control over members, devices, the PIN, and billing.
+- Owner — set up the group and holds the subscription.
+Full control over members and billing.
 Can't be removed.

-• Admin — an adult the owner promotes (a spouse, typically).
-Manages members, devices, and settings.
+- Admin — someone the owner promotes (a spouse, a co-owner).
+Manages members and settings.

-The everyday powers a family needs — adding a member, approving a device, managing the subscription — sit with the adults running the household, kept out of a kid's reach by the architecture rather than by a checkbox.
+The everyday powers a household or shop needs — adding a member, managing the subscription — sit with the adults running it, kept out of reach by the architecture rather than by a checkbox.
 Our broader stance on building for kids and families is on the Kids & families page.